nert-nlp/streusle/CONLLULEX.md

 - a header section with lines of the form `# key = value`, and
 - a body consisting of tokens, one per line.

-As an illustration, refer to the following example (preferably in a spreadsheet editor such as Excel).
+As an illustration, refer to the following example (preferably in a spreadsheet editor such as Excel: see EXCEL.md for instructions).
-NOTE: If you intend to edit the data in Excel, rename the file so it has a .csv extension and make sure to configure the import so that all columns are formatted as text.
-Apple Numbers as of 5.0.1 is not recommended because it simplifies numeric tokens, e.g. "483.00" to "483" (even if a quoted version of the file is generated).

 ```
 # sent_id = reviews-010378-0002